 There is no question that insurance brokers provide a valuable service and should be paid appropriately but when we need an independent opinion and they receive remuneration in the form of a sales commission should they be the first choice.
 Will Company A be recommended as best when Company B pays more?

-Insurance brokers receive commission up-front and many disclose this to their clients, but they can also receive volume bonuses and/or maintenance awards sometimes known as persistency bonuses or contingent commissions and are rarely disclosed.
+Insurance brokers receive commission up-front and many disclose this to their clients, but they can also receive volume bonuses and/or maintenance awards sometimes known as persistency bonuses or contingent commissions that are rarely disclosed.

 So does this conflict arise only when business is first placed?
 One of the broker’s key roles is to negotiate annual renewal rates on behalf of the client.
 Since commissions are a percent of premium the broker has a conflict.
-If your premiums increase so will his own remuneration.
+If your premiums increase so will his remuneration.

 Commission rewards the sales channel and can often amount to 10% to 15% of premiums.